vendii-tech/circleci-coverage-github-reporter/readme.md

       - run:
           name: Post coverage comment to GitHub
-          command: npx report-coverage
+          command: npx circleci-coverage-github-reporter
 ```

 ### Customization

-The `report-coverage` CLI has some options to customize behavior:
+The `circleci-coverage-github-reporter` CLI has some options to customize behavior:

 ```
   Options:

+    -v, --verbose [true, false]  Defaults to true
     -b, --branch [value]         Base branch to use if not PR (defaults to "master") -j, --coverage-json [value]  Relative path to istanbul coverage JSON (defaults to "coverage/coverage-final.json") -r, --coverage-root [value]  Relative path to coverage html root (for artifact links) (defaults to "coverage/lcov-report")